w3c/wai-media-guide/planning.md

 </tr>
 </table>

-### More
+### More about Standards

+To learn more about WCAG standards for media, see [Understanding Guideline 1.2: Time-based Media](https://www.w3.org/WAI/WCAG21/Understanding/time-based-media).

+This resource uses most WCAG terminology, with a few differences:
+* "time-based media" in WCAG = "audio and video media" in this resource.
+* "[https://www.w3.org/TR/WCAG#alt-time-based-mediadef alternative for time based media]" in WCAG" = "transcript" in this resource.

+### Descriptive Transcripts

-...Providing a descriptive transcript for videos (or basic transcript for audio-only) meets a wide range of accessibility needs.]...<br>
+<p>Although WCAG Level AA does not require descriptive transcripts for videos (or basic transcript for audio-only), we recommend them because they:</p>
-@@
-<p>Descriptive transcripts are not required to meet WCAG Level AA.
-However, they:</p>
 <ul>
-  <li>meet a wide range of accessibility needs, and are needed in order for videos to be accessible to people who are &quot;Deaf-blind&quot;</li>
+  <li>are needed for most videos to be accessible to people who are &quot;Deaf-blind&quot;</li>
+  <li>meet a wide range of accessibility needs</li>
-  <li>provide <a href="@@#benefits">additional benefits</a> for users <em>without</em> disabilities, and for your organization (for example, <abbr title="search engine optimization"> SEO</abbr>)</li>
+  <li>provide <a href="/design-develop/media/#additional-benefits">additional benefits</a> for users <em>without</em> disabilities, and for your organization (for example, <abbr title="search engine optimization"> SEO</abbr>)</li>
   <li><strong>are easy and inexpensive to develop</strong> using captions and audio description that you already have to meet Level AA</li>
 </ul>
-@@
-Although descriptive transcripts are not required at WCAG Level AA, they are:
-* Needed for most videos to be accessible to people who are Deaf-blind
-* Easy and inexpensive to develop using captions and audio description that you already have to meet Level AA

-To learn more about WCAG standards for media, see [Understanding Guideline 1.2: Time-based Media  {% include_cached different.html %}](https://www.w3.org/WAI/WCAG21/Understanding/time-based-media).

-... terminology...
-* "time-based media" in WCAG = "audio and video" and "media"
-* "[https://www.w3.org/TR/WCAG#alt-time-based-mediadef alternative for time based media]" in WCAG" = "transcript" in this resource